rudolfkrecht/AutoDRIVE/ADSS Toolkit/autodrive_matlab/README.md

 # MATLAB API

 <p align="justify">
-This directory hosts the MATLAB API <code>AutoDRIVE.m</code> for AutoDRIVE, which can be used to develop modular autonomous driving algorithms.
+This directory hosts the MATLAB API for AutoDRIVE, which can be used to develop modular as well as end-to-end autonomous driving algorithms.
 </p>

 ## SETUP